nickswalker/nickwalker.us/collections/_posts/2023-11-28-transit-oriented-running.md

 {% include article_image.html img="/assets/images/posts/transit-oriented-running-cap-hill-arb-volunteer-westlake-elliot-bay.png" caption="[Route](https://onthegomap.com/s/o2rg7163): Zach Tatlock and Ellis Michael.
 (Stadia Maps, OpenMapTiles, and OpenStreetMap contributors)." %}

-{% include article_multiimage.html images="/assets/images/posts/transit-oriented-running-interlaken.webp /assets/images/posts/transit-oriented-running-westlake.webp" caption="The descent through Interlaken is steep.
-Gathering outside Westlake station and the Monorail. ." %}
+{% include article_multiimage.html images="/assets/images/posts/transit-oriented-running-interlaken.webp /assets/images/posts/transit-oriented-running-westlake.webp" caption="The descent through Interlaken.
+Gathering outside Westlake station and the Monorail." %}

 This route is a bundle of three routes, each starting and ending at a light rail station.
 It might seem like a logistical stretch, but Link stations make great rally points.
 Just be sure to pick specific landmarks, like a sculpture or a station exit, to meet around.